 You can read more in our Reader View guide.

 Before PSPDFKit 9.4 for iOS, PSPDFKit required the insertion of a special CocoaPods key when referencing PSPDFKit in your Podfile or Cartfile.
-This was somewhat inconvenient, especially when using our hybrid wrappers.
+This was somewhat inconvenient, especially when using our hybrid technologies.
 While the old URLs are still supported, you can now integrate PSPDFKit using public links without needing to insert your keys.
 Please refer to our migration guide for more details on how to update your Podfile or Cartfile if you want to take advantage of the new simpler public links.

 In PSPDFKit 9, we switched our main binary distribution to the newly introduced XCFramework format in order to leverage official support for multiple architectures and to enable Mac Catalyst support.
 Unfortunately, we could not do the same for our CocoaPods and Carthage integration methods, since those package managers didn’t yet support this new format.